ajdittmann/agndisks/README.md

 # diskmodels
-Calculate disk models for AGN
+Calculate disk models for AGN.

+Tabulated opacities have been taken from https://github.com/zhuzh1983/combined-opacity.